|Guide||♦||27 Triplogs||Active Topic|

-The Slavin Gulch Trail 332 follows an old mining road deep into the bouldered dells of the western Dragoon Mountains, near Tombstone, Arizona.
+The Slavin Gulch Trail 332 follows an old mining road deep into the western Dragoon Mountains' bouldered dells, near Tombstone, Arizona.
 In addition to the rugged scenic beauty and solitude of Slavin Gulch, there are ruins from a historic mining operation at the upper end of the trail.

-The Slavin Gulch Trail is served by two trailheads, however, the western trailhead is the easiest place to start, as the eastern (upper) trailhead requires four wheel drive, and that end of the trail requires an off trail scramble down a steep mountainside.
+Two trailheads serve the Slavin Gulch Trail.
+However, the western trailhead is the easiest place to start, as the eastern (upper) trailhead requires four-wheel-drive, and that end of the trail requires an off-trail scramble down a steep mountainside.

 Slavin Gulch is thought by some historians to be the location of the 1872 peace conference between Cochise and General Howard, as the description of their meeting area seems to fit Slavin Gulch better than the nearby Council Rocks.

-The Slavin Gulch Trail follows the route of a long abandoned road used to haul ore from the Abril Mine, at the head of Slavin Gulch.
-The Abril Mine, named for Tombstone residents Manuel and J.S, Abril, yielded large amounts of zinc and copper from its extensive system of tunnels, during the first half of the twentieth century.
+The Slavin Gulch Trail follows the route of a long-abandoned road used to haul ore from the Abril Mine, at the head of Slavin Gulch.
+The Abril Mine, named for Tombstone residents Manuel and J.S.
+Abril, yielded large amounts of zinc and copper from its extensive tunnel system during the first half of the twentieth century.

-If you decide to go for the top, head south from the mine for a couple of hundred feet to a rocky drainage, where several scramble routes are possible.
-The easiest way (and what appeared to be the route of the "trail") seemed to be to stay near the mining structures and their associated tailings piles, while following a drainage northeast.
-Whichever way you choose, you will reach Forest Road 345A at the 6600 foot contour.
+Suppose you decide to go for the top, head south from the mine for a couple of hundred feet to a rocky drainage, where several scramble routes are possible.
+The easiest way (and what appeared to be the route of the "trail") seemed to be to stay near the mining structures and their associated tailings piles while following a drainage northeast.
+Whichever way you choose, you will reach Forest Road 345A at the 6600-foot contour.
 The end of this road, at (31.90797 N, 109.99233 W), is the upper or eastern trailhead.
-The trailhead is unsigned, but the Slavin Gulch Trail appears as a use trail heading north from the end of the road. - Jan 27 2009 Preston the yetiCoronado FS Reports
+The trailhead is unsigned, but the Slavin Gulch Trail appears as a use trail heading north from the end of the road.

 Water is present for most of the year in the larger pools of Slavin Gulch, which serves as the setting for most of this Dragoon Mountains trail.
 Slavin Gulch Trail connects two 4-wheel drive roads deep in the Dragoons, cutting a course that bears roughly southwest in the shadow of China Peak.
 There is plentiful evidence that the Apaches used this area heavily before prospectors and cowboys became the most common backcountry travelers in the Dragoons.
 Today, recreationists seek out secluded areas such as this to capture a feeling for the past.
 From the eastern trailhead and its good views of Tombstone and the Huachuca Mountains, the trail drops steeply into Slavin Gulch.
 Riparian vegetation such as sycamores and cottonwoods hold sway along the floor of the gulch while just a few feet away, plants of the upper Sonoran Desert affirm that this area can be hot and dry much of the year.
 Such a diverse habitat and remote setting make this a good place to encounter desert wildlife.
 Watch for coatimundi and Coues white-tailed deer as you scan the trees for some of the variety of songbirds that either make this small oasis a home or pass through it on their yearly migration.
 At the southwest end of the trail, access is from the end of a road that requires high clearance as well as 4-wheel drive.